 A classic Picture From Nowhere : I know not who, where or when.
 Three carefully posed men, three carefully composed faces.
 You can write their past or invent their future.
 All that is given is the moment.

-Monthly Archives: February 2020
+Month: February 2020

 I know what a burlesque artist is, and I have seen a good few comediennes: but what, in the name of all that is risqué, is a "serio"?
 Perhaps Miss Mollie May can enlighten us.
 And whilst we are at it, whatever happened to smoking concerts?

 On the concrete wall of Owlerton Stadium in Sheffield someone once painted scenes of the wondrous activities that took place inside: greyhounds racing, speedway bikes crunching into sliding corners.
 They are faded now as are the wonders they depict.